5 Things You Need to Know About Sea Turtle Season on the Space Coast

 - If you dig or see a hole in the sand, refill them before you leave the beach.

 - Do not walk on the sand dunes.
-Use designated crossovers and walkways and mind the signs
+Use designated crossovers and walkways and mind the signs.

 - Lights Out!
 Lights disorient sea turtles and can cause harm to both nesting turtles and hatchlings.
+This means no flashlights or phone lights too!

 - If you see a sea turtle, whether injured or dead, contact the Sea Turtle Preservation Society at (321) 206-0646, a 24/7 hotline, or the Florida Fish and Wildlife Conservation Commission (FWC) - 1-888-404-FWCC.